mvolkmann/blog/src/swift.md

 | `keys`     | `Keys` `Collection` of keys                                    |
 | `values`   | `Values` `MutableCollection` of values                         |

-`Dictionary` methods include, but are not limited to the following:
+`Dictionary` instance methods include, but are not limited to the following:

 | Method                                                | Description                                                                     |
 | ----------------------------------------------------- | ------------------------------------------------------------------------------- |